 - Add the DLCs to the appropriate packages (Steam Store, Retail, Beta Test, Developer Comp, etc.) so that they are accessible when the base app is purchased.

-- From the app landing page, click "View Associated Items: View demo, all associated packages, trailers, and DLC".
+- From the app landing page, click "All Associated Packages, DLC, Demos And Tools.".

 - Click on the package you wish to add the DLC to.